Speaking in your home language

 The importance of reading with your child

 Reading in any language is a valuable skill.
-Reading together in either your home language or in English is one of the biggest things you can do to help your child progress.
-Here are some tips on reading together in English.
+Reading together in either your home language or in English is one of the best things you can do to help your child progress in their learning.
+Here are some tools and resources for reading together in English:

 Online resources for children learning English

 - Learn English Kids - Free online games, stories, songs and activities

 - Letters and Sounds Resources - Online phonics lessons

 - ESOL Nexus - a free website for people living in the UK to improve English and understand more about UK life and work

 - Learn English - a free website with games, stories, listening activities and grammar exercises

 - BBC Learning English - a free website where you can practice and improve your English